-A resolution was passed at a board meeting held on March 15, 2023 to distribute \$1,707 thousand and \$1,999 thousand in cash as employees' compensation and remuneration to directors and supervisors of 2022, respectively.
-The difference between the amount resolved and the amount recorded as expenses in the financial statements for the year end 2022 resulted from the estimation changes of a reduction of \$1,415 thousand.
-This amount has been accounted for as a profit or loss in 2023.
+A resolution was passed at a the Board of Directors meeting held on March 29, 2024 to distribute \$3,333 thousand and \$1,999 thousand in cash as employees' compensation and remuneration to directors of 2023, respectively.
+The difference between the amount resolved and the amount recorded as expenses in the financial statements for the year end December 31, 2023 resulted from the estimation changes of a reduction of \$801 thousand.
+This amount is recognized in profit or loss of the subsequent year in 2024.